Sovereign-Labs/sovereign-sdk/module-system/RPC_WALKTHROUGH.md

 Under the hood `rpc_gen` and `rpc_method` create two traits - one called <module_name>RpcImpl and one called <module_name>RpcServer.
 It's important to note that the \_RpcImpl and \_RpcServer traits do not need to be implemented - this is done automatically by the SDK.
-However, the do need to be imported to the file where the `expose_rpc` macro is called.
+However, they do need to be imported to the file where the `expose_rpc` macro is called.

 ### Step 2: Expose Your RPC Server